 Incessant Rains in Lower Himalayas

-While traveling to Ladakh during rainy season, be prepared to face rainfall in early part of the trip which really can be non-stop.
+While traveling to Ladakh during the rainy season, be prepared to face rainfall in the early part of the trip which really can be non-stop.
 If you were traveling from Manali, then it may constantly rain on the entire stretch from Chandigarh to Keylong.
-From Srinagar side, you will encounter rain the moment you start to climb via Jammu and then will continue to travel through the deluge well until Drass.

 Risk of Getting Stuck / Stranded

-This has started to happen quite often in last few years.
+This has started to happen quite often in the last few years.
 Landslides caused by rain will block the traffic completely until help arrives to clear the road.
-A landslide last year on Manali Leh road near Sarchu caused travelers to wait along the road for more than a day.
-Depending on the severity of the roadblock ahead, there is a high risk of being stranded for several hours altogether.
+Depending on the severity of the roadblock ahead, there is a high risk of being stranded for several hours altogether or even a day.

 Also read: Best time to visit Leh Ladakh

 This will apply to both the kind of clothes you pack and how you pack them.
 Try packing clothes that are rather easier to dry.
 Carry a good waterproof rain jacket and waterproof shoes.